 Where it comes up short is when you’re pitching it on uncooperative substrate or expecting particularly harsh wind or snow.
 If your walks include a regular forays into the alpine, desert or bedrock then you’ll want to be prepared with staking ideas, or perhaps better, a different shelter.

 Post script: The SS2 is such a good tent that it got my brain-wheels turning on how it’s limited shortcomings could be further improved.
 After years of mulling it over, I ended up designing an SS2 competitor called the X-Mid 2P.
-It features the same advantages of the SS2 (e.g. spacious, light, stormworthy), but with a much simpler 4 stake pitch, no sag polyester fabric, no struts so it can pack up short and store horizontally, non-slip floor, factory seam taped, 6oz lighter, better wind and snow performance, and with larger vents that aren’t perpetually half wrinkled shut.
+It features the same advantages of the SS2 (e.g. spacious, light, stormworthy), but with a much simpler 4 stake pitch, no sag polyester fabric, no struts so it can pack up short/store horizontally, non-slip floor, factory seam taped, 6oz lighter, better wind and snow performance, and with larger vents that aren’t perpetually half wrinkled shut.